-Technology Integrated Instruction-.
-The BCS Technology Program, guided by the NETS (National Educational Technology Standards) and the BCS Technology Plan referred to by classroom teachers, is designed to increase student achievement through technology integration.
-Instructors seamlessly apply technology as a tool tofor the curriculum and student learning.
+Technology Integrated Instruction - The BCS Technology Program, guided by the NETS (National Educational Technology Standards) and the BCS Technology Plan, is designed to increase student achievement through technology integration.
+Instructors seamlessly apply technology as a tool to the curriculum and student learning.
 Technology skills are taught in the context of project-based units integrated with curricula so that students can apply these skills in real-life learning.
-For example, Kindergarteners use ABC Mouseapps such as Learning without Tears to sort shapes and colors or to physically "act out"trace the letters of the alphabet; third graders create movies based on their research of prominent Americans; 1st graders while SeeSaw and Teaching Strategies Gold are used for tracking assessments and collecting achievement data; 2nd graders create podcasts to teach others about the plight of the Leatherback Turtles; 2nd graders design online nutrition games using Scratch3rd graders create movies based on their research of prominent Americans; 7th graders utilize online applications to track their reading progress; and 8th graders design and code educational apps using the design thinking process; and all students manage their eportfolioe-portfolio using FreshGradecither Seesaw or Google Classroom to track their learning and to communicate their progress on their FLGs.
-Focused Learning Goals ("FLG").
+For example, Kindergarteners use ABC Mouse to sort shapes and colors or to physically "act out" the alphabet; third graders create movies based on their research of prominent Americans; 1st graders create podcasts to teach others about the plight of the Leatherback Turtles; 2nd graders design online nutrition games using Scratch; 7th graders utilize online applications to track their reading progress; and 8th graders design and code educational apps using the design thinking process; and all students manage their eportfolio using FreshGrade to track their learning and to communicate their progress on their FLGs.
 Technology continues to be used as a tool and seamlessly integrated into the middle school curricula.
-Students use Garage BandGarageBand to compose scores for the student-produced play and Google Sketch-Up to draft their woodworking projects as well as online programs such as "Brainology" Give Thx in Advisory to cultivate a "growth mindset" which research has shown to lead to positive growth and learning-oriented behaviors ..
+Students use Garage Band to compose scores for the student-produced play and Google Sketch-Up to draft their woodworking projects as well as online programs such as "Brainology" in Advisory to cultivate a "growth mindset" which research has shown to lead to positive growth and learning-oriented behaviors.

 As a team, teachers ensure that all technology skills, projects, and programs as well as the teacher and student-designed rubrics to evaluate them are aligned to the grade level standards and the BCS Technology Plan's Scope & Sequence.
-Students and parents are directed to links to educational sites that can be used to reinforce and/or enhance student learning. -For example, in middle school math courses, parents and students are showngiven access to the "hotmath" link on the College Preparatory Math site whichclass OneNote notebook where they can be used at home by students who require assistance on the math homeworksee the work their children do in class and what our expectation of work looks like; homework is posted for most classes on class websites; 5th graders use the funbrain.com site to study for their states and capitols testGoogle Classrooms; and Mandarin students (K-8) have access to curriculum such as the Better Chinese online program to practice Mandarin outside the classroom.
+Students and parents are directed to links to educational sites that can be used to reinforce and/or enhance student learning.
+For example, parents and students are shown the "hotmath" link on the College Preparatory Math site which can be used at home by students who require assistance on the math homework; homework is posted for most classes on class websites; 5th graders use the funbrain.com site to study for their states and capitols test; and Mandarin students (K-8) have access to the Better Chinese online program to practice Mandarin outside the classroom.

-Thematic, Integrated Curriculum-.
-BCS teachers proactively integrate subject matter across curricula to make learning come alive.
-Numerous studies by Glatthorn (1994)7 and others have shown the effectiveness of thematic instruction.
+Thematic, Integrated Curriculum - BCS teachers proactively integrate subject matter across curricula to make learning come alive.
+Numerous studies by Glatthorn (1994) and others have shown the effectiveness of thematic instruction.
 To operationalize thematic instruction, teachers create project-based learning units that span multiple subjects and creatively use local resources.
 For example, annually fourth grade students embark on an exciting long-term Service Learning project of local habitat restoration and preservation.
 Partnering with the Hidden Villa, students map out existing plants and animals on several hillsides surrounding the eroded area (social studies).
 They learn to identify native and non-native plants and animals (library & internet research) and procure clippings from the area to determine whether they are native or non-native (science).
 Next, students work cooperatively to develop a plan for restoring the habitat within an allocated budget (math & life skills) and evaluate it for appropriateness before adopting it for implementation.
 Finally, students work on implementing their plan, which includes planting native vegetation and keeping scientific journal records and drawings of their growth (language arts, math & art) over time.
 They also go on to analyze how animal life in the area evolves with the return of a natural environment using databases and spreadsheets and may even post the entire venture on a student created web page (math & technology).
-To illustrate, 3rd grade students engage in an integrated science and social studies project-based learning that revolves around the driving question: How can we foster sustainability in the Los Altos community while honoring the Ohlone way of life?
-This PBL unit centers on the Ohlone peoples, who have resided in the San Francisco Bay region for over 10,000 years.
-Students delve into various aspects of the Ohlone culture, exploring their cultural values and how these were manifested in their daily lives, as well as the natural resources they utilized for food, housing, tools, and more.